-In the United Kingdom, "Genever" was becoming more popular during the years following the conflict.
+In the United Kingdom, "Genever" became more popular during the years following the conflict.
 However, it was also known as "Geneva", "gen" or "gin", and is found in the 1714 book Private Vices and Publick Benefits.
-"Gin" is described in this book as a liqueur made from juniper berry.
+"Gin" is described in this book as a liqueur made from juniper berries.

 Prohibition made Gin even more popular in America.
-This was when homemade gin thrived in the underground, especially in jazz bars!
+This was when homemade gin thrived underground, especially in jazz bars!

 After alcohol became legal again in the United States, gin was the go-to drink for most Americans until the 1960s when vodka replaced it.